 There’s so much for families to do at Heritage Square.
 Your adventure starts with a kid-friendly tour of the Rosson House as you work for your Junior Historian badge.
-Then, drop in at Handcrafted* for DIY activities using our antique tools and machines.

 Become a Junior Historian!

 Ask for an Junior Historian activity booklet at the Visitor Center and enjoy the scavenger hunt activity as you tour the Rosson House with your guide.
 Learn more about architecture, food, clothing and even chores as you complete additional activities and explore the Square on your own.

 Once your scavenger hunt and five activities are completed, bring your booklet back to the Visitor Center where you will take the Junior Historian Pledge and receive your special patch.

 Modeled on the Junior Ranger program at national parks, the Junior Historian program was created by 13-year-old history enthusiast Sadie for Heritage Square.

 Please know that young children (under 4) sometimes find the tour of the Rosson House Museum challenging.
 The tour of the museum will last approximately one hour.
 Visitors are asked not to touch artifacts and to stay with the group.